Sociology of terrorism: Conflict theory

-Conflict theory is “the idea that conflict between competing interests is the basic, animating force of social change and society in general."
+Conflict theory is "the idea that conflict between competing interests is the basic, animating force of social change and society in general."
 A conflict theorist generally sees that the control of conflict equals the ability of one group to suppress the group that they are opposing, and that civil law is a technique of defining and maintaining a social order that benefits some at the expense of others.

 Conflict theorists view terrorism as a reaction to injustice, which is probably created in the minds of terrorists due to misguidance, illiteracy, or unrealistic goals, and that violent behaviors expressed by terrorist organizations are the result of individual frustration, aggression or showing a readiness to fight.
 The majority of terrorist acts are committed by people that are religious.
 In 83% of the suicide attackers worldwide, between 1980 and 2003, 43% were identifiably religious.

 Terrorists use violence because they believe that if they did not use violence they would lose a power struggle, which lead many conflict theorists to view it as a weapon of the weak.
 In Iraq, between March 2003 and February 2006, 443 suicide missions took place with 71% belonging to al-Qaeda.
 They justified their actions in religious terms; viewing the Shi'a control of Iraq as abandoning religious principles.
 Terror establishments of Pakistan have been formally used by the state since its inception.
-This exemplifies that terorrosim cannot be simply explained as disoriented groups seeking to express or win over certain rights from a state, as it is the state which itself who funds and supports such groups in international terrorism activism.
+This exemplifies that terrorism cannot be simply explained as disoriented groups seeking to express or win over certain rights from a state, as it is the state which itself who funds and supports such groups in international terrorism activism.
 Suicide attacks against the Iraqi regime and its American and British supporters were seen as the means in which to accomplish this.
 Yet it was only under certain political conditions that suicide bombings spiked.
 The first condition being that it was in relation with the counterinsurgency of the American and British militaries.
 The second being a strategic response to the Shi'a control becoming more stabilized in Iraq.
 Terrorists do not have the money or the political power that is needed to wage war, so they use terrorism as a means, not a goal, to agitate the government in order to achieve their political objectives.
 Before committing an act of terror, a terrorist does not always weigh the cost and benefits of their actions on others, but seek some benefit for themselves in an afterlife or their community.